 Newly arriving refugees are often in great distress and need.
 Many have arrived with no literacy skills and significant physical or mental health issues.
 Often refugees have walked off the plane with only the clothes on their backs and their documents.

 Refugee Resettlement depends heavily on individual and group volunteers to help new arrivals adjust to their new lives.
 We continuously needs supplies to assist newly-arrived refugees establish homes in our community.
-If you have large items such as furniture or would like to volunteer, please contact our Program manger for Volunteer Sevices, Mary Ellen Lynch or 401.784.8649 to assess our need and arrange delivery.

 Lean more about the journey of a refugee: